veggie burger on bun with avocado and lettuce

 • 3 cloves garlic, chopped

-• 2 tablespoons Frank's Red Hot Sauce, or Valentina Hot Sauce, plus 1/4 cup for basting
+• 2 tablespoons Frank's Red Hot Sauce, plus 1/4 cup for basting

 • 2 tablespoons avocado oil, divided, plus more for frying